lightningkite/konvenience/README.md

 ### Easy publishing to Bintray

-Pulls from 'local.properties', either in the directory of the project or at maximum 2 directories up from it.
+Pulls `bintrayUser` and a `bintrayKey` from 'local.properties', either in the directory of the project or at maximum 2 directories up from it.

 You need a `bintrayUser` and a `bintrayKey` to upload to Bintray.